 • Python SQL.
 Create Python programs that fetch and modify data in a PostgreSQL database.

 • Flask SQL.
 Add a database, multi-user support and game review to Lingo.
+2 days.

 • Practice exam.
 Implement a secure dynamic web site, using HTML, CSS, Flask, SQLAlchemy and WTForms, based on a given set of wireframes.
 2 days.